 These are the ones I have been using this season

-- INEXPENSIVE AND FUN ALTERNATIVE – The lawn aerator shoes offer a superior alternative over the professional gardening services which might cost you fortunes on lawn care and maintenance.
-However, these shoes are a one time investment that’s going to help you with several hundred cycles of yard aeration, and if maintained well even for a lifetime.
+• INEXPENSIVE & FUN ALTERNATIVE - These lawn aerator shoes offer a superior alternative over professional gardening services which might cost you fortunes on lawn care and maintenance.
+However, these shoes are a one-time investment that’s going to help you with several hundred cycles of yard aeration and, if maintained well, even for a lifetime.

 Hand and foot manual aerators